Why Your Yard’s Prices Aren’t What You See Online

 • Why don’t scrap yards pay the same price I see on iScrap?

-These are all great questions and we are going to dive into why prices online on iScrap are different than your scrap yard.
+These are all great questions, and we will explore why prices on iScrap are different from those in your scrap yard.

-The iScrap was founded by a scrap yard owner who is looking to create more transparency in an industry usually very hush-hush about prices.
-Originally a lot of the prices that were posted were off of our founder’s scrap yard, combined with Local and National price knowledge.
-Over the years, as the internet has made more information more accessible, we have been able to use multiple price ranges reporting prices from across the United States and Canada to create the National Price Averages that are listed through the iScrap App.
+The iScrap App was founded by a scrap yard owner who wanted to create more transparency in an industry that is usually very hush-hush about prices.
+Initially, many posted prices were based on our founder’s scrap yard and Local and National price knowledge.
+Over the years, as the internet has made more information more accessible, we have used multiple price ranges reporting prices across the United States and Canada to create the National Price Averages listed through the iScrap App.

 CHECK PRICES